hrefjeff/sfv/_daily_log/general.md

 # Currently Working On

+1. My DP with OZ feels lethargic.
+Pomodoro DP drills

 1. Stale block strings - I do the same block strings.
 Even if I know they aren't mashing through them, I still don't do fake stuff and lose my turn with light block strings that do no chip damage.
-I would like to test out doing cLP into cHP with OZ and more stance switches into buttons
+I would like to test out doing cLP into cHP with OZ and more stance switches into buttons.
+Here are the true block strings I use the most:

+    1. Young
+      1. sMP -> sMP
+      1. cMP -> cLP -> cMP
+      1. cLP -> sMP -> sLK
+      1. cLK -> cLP -> cLK
+    1. Old
+      1. cLP -> cLP -> sLP -> koku
+      1. sMP -> sMP -> sLK
+      1. (4-framer) cLP -> sMP
+      1. sMK -> sLK

 1. Jumping entirely too much, not focusing on neutral

 1. Defending vtrigger activations without backdashing/jumping back

+# 2020-09-22

+Entered into the reddit tourney and just missed top 8.
+Lost to LizardMan (rashid) and og_killakam (akuma).

+Rashid was using light spinning mixer in neutral and I could not deal well with it.
+It felt like Balrog's dash punch or Honda's headbutt.
+I got caught once backdashing the situation with eagle spike.
+It was more of a read than a reaction to the backdash.
+In training mode right after I did a small amount of practice.
+He did it at zone 2 mostly so I set the dummy up to do it at the same range.
+OB it is -2.

+1. Both
+  1. Neutral jump (but be careful, if he has meter he can react with ex eagle spike)
-1. My DP with OZ feels lethargic.
-Pomodoro DP drills
+1. OZ
+  1. cHP blown up because too slow
+  1. cMP is time specific.
+It'll trade in his favor more often than not
+  1. DP actually worked alot of the time
+1. YZ
+  1. Just block.
+He put himself in a -2 situation and made it easier for me to execute Young Zeku's general gameplan
+  1. light palm trades in my favor because he gets knocked back

+killakam's momementum based.
+He'll hang back and whiff sMK most times.
+If akuma has full Vtrigger and CA get to a space right out of sweep range.
+He can't whiff red fireball activate anymore so find out if he's thirsty for activation or not and find an opening during the thirst.

 # 2020-09-21